 Eisenach – Weimar – Bad Muskau

-- Weimar (approx. 70 min drive) boasts not one but two UNESCO listings: The “Classical Weimar” complex is testament to a time of flourish in the early 19th century and includes sites such as Ilm Park, Belvedere Palace, Goethe’s House and Garden or Duchess Anna Amalia Library with its breathtaking rococo hall.
+Weimar (approx. 70 min drive) has two UNESCO listings, so we’ve scheduled in two days here: Number one, the “Classical Weimar” complex, is testament to a time of flourish in the early 19th century and includes sites such as Ilm Park, Belvedere Palace, Goethe’s House and Garden or Duchess Anna Amalia Library with its breathtaking rococo hall.
 Take your time and pick and choose your favourites!
 Tip for anyone into philosophy: Weimar is also home to the Nietzsche Archive, archiving and documenting the life and work of philosopher Friedrich Nietzsche.

-- We’re still in Weimar and here’s UNESCO listing number two: The buildings of the “Bauhaus Weimar” complex remind of the time when the eminent design school was founded here in 1919.
-Visit “Haus am Horn”, the first residential home built in Bauhaus-style in 1923 (re-opening April 2019) and the brand new Bauhaus Museum Weimar (opening 6 April 2019) housing the world’s oldest Bauhaus collection.
-At Neues Museum, the “Van de Velde, Nietzsche and Modernism around 1900” exhibition (opening 6 April 2019) complement your day.
+We’re still in Weimar and here’s UNESCO listing number two: The buildings of the “Bauhaus Weimar” complex remind of the time when the eminent design school was founded here in 1919.
+Visit “Haus Am Horn”, the first residential home built in Bauhaus-style in 1923 and the brand new Bauhaus Museum Weimar, which opened in 2019 and houses the world’s oldest Bauhaus collection.
+At Neues Museum Weimar, the “Van de Velde, Nietzsche and Modernism around 1900” exhibition complements your day.